kuiper2000/tropical-dynamics/_sources/Climate_Change/CC.md

 The conceptual model for tropical hydrological cycle.
 Modified from Duan, McKinnon and Simpson (2024) and Byrne and O'Gorman, PNAS (2018)
 ```

+## The Change in Speficif Humidity
+Some box model and trajectory model suggests that the ratio of change in specific humidity over the land and over the ocean remains a constant.